 What is Idiopathic Pulmonary Fibrosis (IPF)?

-Idiopathic pulmonary fibrosis (IPF) is a chronic, devastating, and ultimately fatal disease characterized by a progressive decline in lung function.
-It is a specific type of interstitial lung disease in which the small air sacs of the lung, the “alveoli,” gradually become replaced by fibrotic (scar) tissue and is the cause of worsening dyspnea (shortness of breath).
-IPF is usually associated with a poor prognosis.
-The term ‘idiopathic’ is used because the cause of pulmonary fibrosis is still unknown.
-IPF usually occurs in adult individuals of between 50 and 70 years of age, particularly those with a history of cigarette smoking, and affects men more often than women.
+IPF is a chronic, devastating, and ultimately fatal disease characterized by a progressive decline in lung function.
+It is a specific type of interstitial lung disease in which the small air sacs of the lung, the “alveoli,” gradually become replaced by fibrotic (scar) tissue, reducing the ability of the lung to function properly.
+The term ‘idiopathic’ is used when the cause of the pulmonary fibrosis is unknown.
+IPF usually occurs in adult individuals of between 50 and 70 years of age, particularly those with a history of cigarette smoking, and it affects men more often than women.

 Prevalence of IPF: